rbehjati/comprehensive-rust/src/basic-syntax/static-and-const.md

-# Static and Constant Variables
+# Static and Constant Items

-Global state is managed with static and constant variables.
+Global state is managed with static and constant items.

 ## `const`